spacemeshos/testnet-guide/guide/install.md

 ## Step 1 - Downloading the Installer

-The Spacemesh App includes the Spacemesh p2p node, a basic wallet and a p2p node dashboard.
-You install the App to setup your p2p node and you use the wallet to setup an award account for your p2p node.
+The Spacemesh App includes the Spacemesh full node, a basic wallet and a full node dashboard.
+You install the App to setup your p2p node and you use the wallet to setup an award account for your full node.

-First, please confirm that your system meets the [minimum system requirements](requirements.md).
+Before installing, please confirm that your system meets the [minimum system requirements](requirements.md).

-Next download the App installer for your OS.
+Next download the App installer for your OS using on of the links below:

 ### OS X